isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/getting-started/configure-endpoint.rst

 #.
 Navigate to your *tenant*.
 #.
 Navigate to **Endpoints > Providers > Dynamics CRM > Dynamics CRM Entity Endpoint**.
 #.
-In the field **Entity repository set**, select the entity repository set you created in :doc:`Add Entity Repository Set </getting-started/add-entity-repo-set>`.
+In the field **Entity repository set**, select the entity repository set you created in :doc:`add-entity-repo-set`.
 #.
 Save the item.

 .. note::